 Opiate dependency can cause rebound pain and mood swings.
 As a vet, it might also exacerbate PTSD.
 This raises your odds of a fatal overdose, which is why opioid addiction among veterans has produced such startling effects.

 Military-specific help is available for counseling to support recovery from addiction or psychiatric-behavioral issues.
-However, your chronic pain treatment partner is also core to your recovery.
+However, your Complex Regional Pain Syndrome treatment partner is also core to your recovery.
 Pain Stop Clinics will cope with your symptoms without over-prescribing painkillers.
 You deserve reduced pain that doesn’t have negative consequences.